 - Pre-Addressed, stamped envelopes to write home

-- Items not allowed at camp: cellphones, smartwatches, iPods, video recording devices, expensive jewelry.
+- Items not allowed at camp: cellphones, smartwatches, digital/disposable cameras, video recording devices, headphones, expensive jewelry.
 Please do not bring anything that you would miss if it were to be lost.
-Please label all belongings.
-All unclaimed items will be donated to charity.

 Directions to Camp